 Lawrence was full of joy, hearing that he should so soon be called to God, and set out immediately to seek all the poor widows and orphans, and distribute among them all the money of the church; he even sold the sacred vessels to increase the sum, employing it all in like manner.
 The prefect of Rome soon sent for Lawrence and said to him, “Christians often complain that we treat you with cruelty;

-thought of here; I only
+but no tortures are thought of here; I only

 inquire mildly after your